-1. Original and/or subsequent record used to evaluate the corner position.
-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.

-3. Description of monument and accessories set to perpetuate the corner position
+1. Original and/or subsection ent record used to evaluate the corner position corners.
+3. Description of monument and accessories set to perpetuate the corner position.

 - 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
 Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

 6. Fill in Cross Index & Section Diagram at bottom of sheet.